rpgreen/apigateway-generic-java-sdk/README.md

 It is optimized to run from a Lambda function and does not require extra dependencies beyond the AWS SDK, which is already bundled in the Lambda runtime.

+It does not make any assumptions about the wire format of your requests and responses.
+You are free to parse response bodies as you see fit, and the raw HTTP response data is included in the wrapped response.

 ## Features
 * AWS SigV4 request signing.
 Supports APIs authenticated with IAM auth using standard AWSCredentialsProvider interface.
 * API Keys